TnioA/hometask-be-template-master/README.md

 ## UnitTest Coverage Check

-1. To start coverage Check just run the command below `npm test`
+1. To start coverage Check just run the command below `npm test`.
-1. You should see all the information of unit tests and the coverage result at the console
+1. You should see all the information of unit tests and the coverage result at the console.

 ## Test The API

-- To realize tests at the APIs, there is a Postman collection with information to integrate with the all endpoints
+1. To realize tests at the APIs, there is a Postman collection with information to integrate with the all endpoints.
-- The postman json file is: `Deel Task.postman_collection.json`
+1. The postman json file is: `Deel Task.postman_collection.json`.

+## API Documentation

+1. The API documentation can be found accessing the url: (http://localhost:3001/docs).

 ## Going Above and Beyond the Requirements